 3. Make sure the water temperature is just right

 You wouldn’t like it if you were forced to have a cold shower, and the same goes for your dogs!
 When setting the temperature for the bath or shower, a lukewarm temperature is best.
 Too hot and you’ll scald their skin, too cold and they’ll no doubt splash and shake until you’re soaking wet too.
 Think of bathing your dog like you would a baby, and be careful not to get any water in their eyes, especially when using shampoo.
+Too cold, and you won't be wondering, 'how often should I bathe my dog?'; it'll be more like, 'Will they ever get in the bath again?'

 4. Make it fun for your dog

 Let’s face it, bath time probably isn’t your dog’s favorite thing in the world, so in order to make it hassle-free, it can be a good idea to make it fun for your dog.
 Involve them in every step, allowing them to become familiar with the products you use, the tools you use, and the area you’re bathing them in.
+You won't have to worry about how often should I bathe my dog before long.

 Using treats is also a good way to reward good behavior and provide positive reinforcement to your dogs throughout the bathing process.
 Check out our article on how to train your dog with treats if they are really reluctant to get in the tub.